Geese cheering for their university team

 We can smell the school spirit from here!

-• Homecoming Karaoke: You don’t need serious pipes to participate in homecoming karaoke - just a seriously good song choice!
+You don't need serious pipes to participate in homecoming karaoke - just a perfect song choice!
 Host a big competition featuring a variety of music genres to appeal to all participants.
 Serve up some good grub during the event, and give away fun door prizes to everyone who attends or participates.

-• Window Painting: Organizing a homecoming window painting contest for your student organizations is an instant and easy way to infuse campus with just the right festive vibe for the week.
-Ideally, this activity should take place a week in advance to get each organization involved in the spirit of the moment.
-To participate, each team simply paints a window somewhere on campus with festive and topical designs.
+To participate, each team paints a window somewhere on campus with festive and topical designs.
 Washable window paint or chalk markers are popular supplies for this craft.

 Windows, walls...nothing's safe from school spirit!